bwu62/stat240-revamp/docs/03-handling-data.md

 ## [1] 10 20 30 40 50 60 60
 ```

-A final function that is sometimes handy is the `rev()` function, which exactly reverses the order.
+A final function that is sometimes handy is the `rev()` function, which reverses the vector.

 ``` r